 Copyright © 1990 Anil Prasad.
 This work is licensed under a Creative Commons Attribution, No Derivatives license.

-This interview concentrates on the making of Door X, Cloud and other Torn happenings at the turn of the decade.
-Commentary about the aftermath of the Door X project, as well as information about more recent works is available in a 1995 interview titled "Fate is not completely decided."
+This interview focuses on the making of Door X, Cloud About Mercury and the technology Torn employed at the time.
+Commentary about the aftermath of Door X is covered in the 1995 Innerviews feature "Fate is not completely decided."

 Describe the genesis of Door X.